Will North Korean soldiers be shocked by 'rich' Russia? – DW – 11/11/2024

 Will North Korean soldiers be shocked by 'rich' Russia?November 11, 2024

-North Korea's decision to send troops into Russia's war with Ukraine is sure to reinforce Pyongyang's partnership with Moscow — but it will also mean exposing thousands of North Korean soldiers to foreign ideas and a different way of life.
+North Korea's decision to send troops into Russia's war with Ukraine is sure to reinforce Pyongyang's partnership with Moscow but will also expose thousands of North Korean soldiers to foreign ideas and a different way of life.

+While exact numbers are hard to verify, Western intelligence says over 10,000 North Korean troops have already been deployed to the Kursk region to counter Ukraine's incursion into Russia.

-"A lot of these soldiers are just humble farm boys from the countryside or junior officers who will be seeing the world beyond North Korea's borders for the first time and that will certainly make them understand that their country is isolated and extremely poor," Andrei Lankov, a Russian-born professor of history and international relations at Seoul's Kookmin University, told DW.
+"Many of these soldiers are just humble farm boys from the countryside or junior officers who will see the world beyond North Korea's borders for the first time.
+That will certainly make them understand that their country is isolated and extremely poor," Andrei Lankov, a Russian-born professor of history and international relations at Seoul's Kookmin University, told DW.

-"Even if much of what they are going to see will be around the front lines and will be battle-damaged villages and so on, they will still have seen the countryside of Russia before they get there and they will inevitably begin to ask themselves why their country is not rich like Russia," he added.
+"Even if much of what they see will be around the front lines, battle-damaged villages and so on, they will still have seen the countryside of Russia before they get there.
+They will inevitably begin to ask themselves why their country is not rich like Russia."

 Returning as 'heroes'